any-docs/css/content/guides/animations/using/index.md

 }
 ```

-To learn more about the sequence in which different animation property values can be specified using the `animation` shorthand, see the {{cssxref("animation")}} reference page.
+To learn more about the sequence in which different animation property values can be specified using the `animation` shorthand, see the `animation` reference page.

 ## Setting multiple animation property values